evelthon/dspace-xmlui-lang-util/README.md

 and an older version of a translation `message_xx.xml`.
 2. Edit the python script, and update `incomplete_translation_file` accordingly.
-3. Execute with `python lang-util.py`
+3. Execute with `python3 lang-util.py`